cloudinary/cloudinary_android/sample-signed/README.md

     * Once you open the project a file named `gradle-local.properies` should be automatically created in the repository root (you can manually create it if it's not there).
 Note: This file is ignored by git and should never be checked in.
     * The file should contain a single property with your cloudinary url, stripped to cloud name only: `cloudinary.url=cloudinary://@myCloudName`
     * Run `./gradlew clean` (`gradlew clean` on Windows) from the repository root before proceeding.
 2. Configure the full credentials for the backend module.
-The best practice is to create an environment variable wtih your Cloudinary credentials:
+The best practice is to create an environment variable with your Cloudinary credentials:

     `CLOUDINARY_URL=cloudinary://1234567890:abcdefghijklmno@myCloudName`